-Not long after the farm party, I spoke with Dr. MacFabe for the first time and began sifting through the first portion of giant amounts of research.
-Looking back, I wonder if I was not a little naive about venturing into a documentary on autism.
+I reached out to Dr. MacFabe and began sifting through the first portion of giant amounts of research.
+Looking back, I might have been a bit naive about venturing into a documentary on autism.
 The core difficulty in tackling this issue lies in its name: “Autism Spectrum Disorder”.
-A spectrum, Autism covers a vast territory.
-For people who live with it, autism can range from a treasured heightened awareness, to a life of considerable struggle, and everything in between.
-What’s more, the science is just as broad; its enormous complexity is worthy of a weekly program, rather than a single one-hour show, and information changes almost daily.
+As a spectrum, autism covers a vast territory.
+For people who live with it, autism ranges from being just one aspect of their personality, to representing a life of considerable struggle, and everything in between.
+What’s more, the science is just as broad; autism’s enormous complexity is worthy of a weekly program, rather than a single one-hour show, and information changes almost daily.

 And as it turned out, despite the Niagara Falls of material to wrap my head around, I really loved the science.
 It was, quite literally a whole new world.
-A bacterial cause of autism demands that we consider the humble microbe in a much grander way than most of us ever have.
+A bacterial cause of some forms of autism demands that we consider the humble microbe in a much grander way than most of us ever have.
 Research around the gut microbiome shines a light on the living creatures on us and in us that need consideration and attentive care; an entirely new eco-system whose health and balance is integral to our own.
 A system that, as one scientist explained, was not unlike the population of a typical big city: there are good and bad elements, and generally the good elements keep the bad in check and everything runs pretty well (in a comforting cliché, the good will always trump the bad – there just has to be enough of it).
 A city with more bad elements than good is dysfunctional.
 And so, the gut.
 And, so too, the rest of the body.

-These bold steps forward into uncharted territory – by scientists and lay people alike – were the most amazing part of working on this film, and what I think will be a crucial part of untangling the enigma that is autism.
+These bold steps into uncharted territory – by scientists and lay people alike – were the most amazing part of working on this film, and what I think will be a crucial part of untangling the enigma that is autism.